NCERT Solutions for Class 11 Physics Chapter 5 Work Energy and Power

 This is nearly equal to the area required for the production of the given amount of electricity

-Class 11 Physics NCERT Chapter 5: Higher Order Thinking Skills (HOTS) Questions
+Work, Energy and Power NCERT Solutions: Higher Order Thinking Skills (HOTS) Questions

 Higher Order Thinking Skills (HOTS) questions of Class 11 Physics Chapter 5: Work, Energy and Power are set with a view to improving conceptual understanding and analysis skills.
-Such questions are not a simple exercise in solving problems, but are more of a way in urging the students to use logic and reason in dealing with situations in real life and those that are not simple.
+Such questions are not a simple exercise in solving problems, but are more of a way of urging the students to use logic and reason in dealing with situations in real life and those that are not simple.
 Solving HOTS questions is the key to success on any competitive exam and developing a solid background in physics.

 Question 1) In an hourglass, approximately 100 grains of sand fall per second(starting from rest), and it takes 2 seconds for each sand particle to reach the bottom of the hourglass.
 If the average mass of each sand particle 0.2 g is then the average force exerted by the falling sand on the bottom of the hourglass is close to :